| |

 Inside the Polar Express Train

-The Polar Express runs from November 22, 2019 – December 31, 2019.
+The Polar Express runs from November 22, 2024 – December 23, 2024.
 Make sure to check the website for the specific days it is available during this time period.

 You will find the most availability on weeknights in late November & early December & those will also be the less peak times, so they will be less expensive for the tickets as well.
-You will have more options of where to sit, too & I recommend sitting up closer to the front of the train car, especially if you have younger kids so they can hear the actors better when they come thru each cab.
+You will have more options of where to sit, too & I recommend sitting up closer to the front of the train car, especially if you have younger kids so they can hear the actors better when they come through each cab.

 More articles you might like: